phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 [_free list_]: https://en.wikipedia.org/wiki/Free_list

 As you might guess from the name, this is the technique that the `linked_list_allocator` crate uses.
+Allocators that use this technique are also often called _pool allocators_.

 ### Implementation